This information applies to England and Wales.

 Your local authority may require you to pay for some of the care you need.
 You will pay less when:

 Rules on providing receipts vary from area to area.
-It should include anything that’s not in your care and support plan that you have to pay for because you’re disabled.
+It should include anything not in your care and support plan that you have to pay for because you are disabled.

 Ask for your council’s policy on disability-related spending.

-Extra costs include specific equipment, like walking frames, and anything else that you use more because you’re disabled.
+Extra costs include specific equipment, like walking frames, and anything else that you use more because you are disabled.
 For example:

 Your local authority might not agree that something counts as disability-related expenditure.

-If your local authority makes an unfair decision, you should complain.
+If your local authority makes an unfair decision, you can complain.

 Challenging or complaining about your social care